gouherdanish/gouherdanish.github.io/_posts/2025-05-10-networking-concepts.md

 - translates human-friendly domain names into IP addresses so the device knows where to send the request on the internet
 - without DNS, you'd need to remember and enter IPs for every website.
 - works at Layer 7
+- DNS servers are distributed globally and hosted by ISPs, Google (8.8.8.8), Cloudflare(1.1.1.1)
+    - Request goes to these servers and gets resolved to an IP from where the requested data is relayed back to the device

 `google.com -> 142.250.64.78`